 - 1. The definitions of the different levels of valuation techniques adopted for measuring fair value of financial and non-financial instruments are as follows: - Level 1: The quoted prices (unadjusted) in active markets for identical assets or liabilities to the entity at the measurement date.
-An active market refers to a market in which transactions of assets or liabilities occur with sufficient frequency and volume to provide pricing information on an ongoing basis.

-- Level 2: Observable inputs for assets or liabilities, either directly or indirectly, excluding quoted prices included in Level 1. - Level 3: Unobservable inputs for the assets or liabilities.
+An active market refers to a market in which transactions of assets or liabilities occur with sufficient frequency and volume to provide pricing information on an ongoing basis. - Level 2: Observable inputs for assets or liabilities, either directly or indirectly, excluding quoted prices included in Level 1. - Level 3: Unobservable inputs for the assets or liabilities.
 The equity instruments invested by the Group that have no active market fall under this level. - 2.
-Please refer to Note 6(8) for information on the fair value of investment properties measured at cost. - 3.
+Please refer to Note 6(8) for information on fair value of investment properties measured at cost. - 3.
 Financial instruments not measured at fair value

-Include cash and cash equivalents, notes receivable, accounts receivable, other receivables, short-term borrowings, notes payable, accounts payable, other payables, lease liabilities, and long-term borrowings, their carrying amounts are reasonable approximations of their fair values.
+Include cash and cash equivalents, notes receivable, accounts receivable, other receivables, short-term loans, notes payable, accounts payable, other payables, lease liabilities, long-term debts, and carrying amounts of deposits received are reasonable approximations of their fair values.